pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-You can use the library's `Aggregate` class and the `@event` decorator to define event sourced aggregates.
+You can use the library's `Aggregate` class with the `@event` decorator to define event sourced aggregates.

 The example below defines an event sourced aggregate called `World` that will trigger a `World.Created` event when the class is called.
 The `World` class has a `make_it_so()` method that will trigger a `World.SomethingHappened` event when the method is called.

 ```python
 from eventsourcing.domain import Aggregate, event